rustic-rs/docs/src/commands/init/intro.md

 - `--set-chunker`, `--set-chunk-size`, `--set-chunk-min-size`, `--set-chunk-max-size` allows to tweak the chunker settings.
 Currently `rabin` and `fixed_size` are available chunkers.
-Default is `fixed_size` with an (average) chunk size of 1MiB, a minimum of 512kiB and a maximum of 8MiB.
+Default is `rabin` with an (average) chunk size of 1MiB, a minimum of 512kiB and a maximum of 8MiB.
 - `--set-compression` allows to set the zstd compression level
 - `--set-append-only` puts the repository in append-only mode disabling commands which would remove files.